alinouri1989/MingleUI/README.md

 ### 🎨 **Sass/SCSS**
 Sass/SCSS is a powerful and organized version of CSS.
 It provides advanced features like variables, nesting, and mixins, helping to structure and maintain large-scale CSS more effectively.

+### ☁️ **Cloudinary**
+Cloudinary is a powerful cloud-based media management service used for storing, optimizing, and delivering images and files.
+In this project, it handles media uploads, transformations, and fast content delivery, ensuring efficient and scalable asset management.

 ### ⚡ **Vite**
 Vite is a fast and efficient build tool for modern web projects.
 It enables quick reload and builds, improving the development workflow and integrating smoothly with React.